CCADB Usage Terms

-As permitted by section 4.1 (b) of the Common CA Database Agreement, and in addition to any other requirements set out therein, Mozilla sets some usage terms and rules for Root Store Members using the CCADB, as follows.
+As permitted by section 4 of the Common CA Database Agreement, and in addition to any other requirements set out therein, Mozilla sets some usage terms and rules for Root Store Operators using the CCADB, as follows.

 Customizing the CCADB

-Root Store Members may request customization changes that impact shared data and interfaces.
+Root Store Operators may request customization changes that impact shared data and interfaces.
 Mozilla (or its representative) will review, and approve or deny such requests.
-If the request is approved, Mozilla will prioritize the requested changes, and work with the members to design and test the changes in a sandbox environment before applying them to the production instance of the CCADB.
+If the request is approved, Mozilla will prioritize the requested changes, and work with the Operators to design and test the changes in a sandbox environment before applying them to the production instance of the CCADB.

 The customizations that Mozilla has applied to the CCADB are available on GitHub.

-Root Store Members may store the following types of data in the Common CA Database, as it pertains to the management of their Root Store Programs.
+Root Store Operators may store the following types of data in the Common CA Database, as it pertains to the management of their Root Store Programs.
 Aside from contact information, data uploaded to the Common CA Database is made generally available to the public:

 - CA and subordinate CA certificate data;

-- Contact information for CA Owners (name, phone number, email address, physical address, etc.);
+- Contact information for CA Points of Contact (name, business email address, business phone number);

 - URLs to public-facing sites and documents;